 The active ingredient in wormseed is ascaridol, a volatile oil.

-For more information in the phytochemistry and pharmacology, please, visit the MAROWINA FACTS® DATABASE".
+For more information in the phytochemistry and pharmacology, please, visit the MEDICINE FROM NATURE" page.

-Amebicide, dysentery, stomach ache, vermifuge, analgesic, abortifacient, emmenagogue, rectal bleeding, treatment of ascariasis, also used as a cardiac stimulant.
+Amebicide, dysentery, stomach ache, vermifuge, analgesic, abortifacient, emmenagogue, rectal bleeding, remedy for ascariasis, also used as a cardiac stimulant.